alainQtec/PsImport/Readme.md

 # [**PsImport**](https://github.com/alainQtec/devHelper.PsImport)

-A module to **import functions** from PowerShell scripts in your project, and `remote scripts`* making it easier to organize and reuse your code.
+A module to **import functions** from PowerShell scripts in your project, and "remote scripts"* making it easier to organize and reuse your code.

-**Its a somehow similar functionality to JavaScript's ES module import feature* but this still has security concerns.
+The remote scripts part **is a somehow similar functionality to JavaScript's ES module import feature* but this is still is security concerns. (ideas are welcome!)

 ## **Installation**